 - and a unique statistical study of all international commercial arbitration cases under the New York Convention conducted in Russia between 2008 and 2019, showing which grounds of the New York Convention are widely used by the Russian courts in different instances.

 The results of the study will assist the companies in deploying a more effective contract risk assessment strategy and therefore save their resources at the contract implementation stage.
 How this will help you:

-The recognition and enforcement of foreign arbitral awards in Russia is frequently in the focus of international law firms, third-party financers and users.
+The recognition and enforcement of foreign arbitral awards in Russia is frequently in the focus of international law firms, third-party finances and users.
 As an exhaustive authority about the New York Convention in the former USSR, this book will be warmly welcomed by in-house counsel, arbitrators, arbitral institutes, judges, researchers, academics and other legal professionals focused on international arbitration.
-With the detailed information that the book provides, practitioners will be able to understand how judicial developments in the covered jurisdictions have impacted the enforceability of arbitral awards, and how parties can take steps to ensure that they secure enforceable awards.ORDER THE BOOK
+With the detailed information that the book provides, practitioners will be able to understand how judicial developments in the covered jurisdictions have impacted the enforceability of arbitral awards, and how parties can take steps to ensure that they secure enforceable awards.Link to the Book >